Q&A with Kim Wyman, Training Manager at Virtual

 5) WHAT PART OF THIS JOB DO YOU PERSONALLY FIND MOST CHALLENGING?

 One of the most challenging issues is to ensure I am keeping pace with the newest and latest training course technologies.
 New technology is being introduced to the marketplace every day, I have to stay well informed in order to keep my clients up-to-date with the latest changes.

 6) WHAT TYPE OF SKILLS ARE NEEDED TO BE SUCCESSFUL IN THIS ROLE?

-A strong training specialist has to work well with a large amount of data.
+A strong training manager has to work well with a large amount of data.
 Strong writing skills are also a necessity because communicating globally with clients clearly and concisely by email is critical.
 And last but not least, you have to be able to multi-task on a daily basis—and be extremely organized.